List of Weeds episodes

 The American dark comedy-drama series Weeds was created by Jenji Kohan and aired on premium cable channel Showtime.
 Mary-Louise Parker stars as Nancy Botwin, a suburban widow who begins selling marijuana to support her family.
 Elizabeth Perkins also starred as Nancy's neighbor, Celia Hodes, a manic PTA mother, but Perkins departed the series at the end of the fifth season.
 The show follows a serialized format and details Nancy's progressively deeper involvement in illegal activity as she takes care of her family.

-The ten-episode first season premiered on August 8, 2005 and concluded on October 10, 2005.
-Season two, which comprises 12 episodes, began airing on August 14, 2006 and finished its run on October 30, 2006.
-The series' third season received an order of 15 episodes, premiered on August 13, 2007 and ran until November 19, 2007.
-The 13-episode fourth season premiered early the following summer on June 16, 2008 and concluded on September 15, 2008.
+The ten-episode first season premiered on August 8, 2005, and concluded on October 10, 2005.
+Season two, which comprises 12 episodes, began airing on August 14, 2006, and finished its run on October 30, 2006.
+The series's third season received an order of 15 episodes, premiered on August 13, 2007, and ran until November 19, 2007.
+The 13-episode fourth season premiered early the following summer on June 16, 2008, and concluded on September 15, 2008.
 Seasons one, two and three have been released on DVD and Blu-ray Disc formats in Regions 1, 2 and 4.
 At the 2008 Television Critics Association, it was announced that Weeds had been picked up for fifth and sixth seasons of 13 episodes each.
-An eighth and final season premiered on July 1, 2012 and concluded September 16, 2012.
+An eighth and final season premiered on July 1, 2012, and concluded on September 16, 2012.